 Ease of setup and use Comparison:

-The DriveTrack 70 wins handily compared to all of the windows tablets, Simply Turn on the Alpha/Astro 430 and the DriveTrack and the unit starts picking up the dogs in your dog list.
+The DriveTrack 71 wins handily compared to all of the windows tablets, simply turn on the UPDATED Garmin Astro 430/320 or Alpha 100 handheld and the DriveTrack and the unit starts picking up the dogs in your dog list.
 When using a Tablet you’ll need to connect the Alpha/Astro to the Tablet using USB cable, and start and run Base Camp program on your computer to display and show the dogs and You’ll also need to install maps on your tablet before you can view maps on your tablet.
 We found that mounting a Tablet in your truck was difficult to find a good place due to size.

 Comparing Features of the DriveTrack VS. Tablet with Basestation: